YongHsiangHsieh/-IoT-Motion-Activated-Smart-Light/README.md

   - Comes with tiered plans (Free, Plus, Pro, Business)
   - More like the "VS Code + GitHub + CI/CD" of IoT—cloud-native and production-ready

-This journey helped me better understand Blynk’s evolution and its ecosystem, highlighting how project decisions must sometimes balance ease-of-use, reliability, and future scalability.
+This journey helped me better understand Blynk's evolution and its ecosystem, highlighting how project decisions must sometimes balance ease-of-use, reliability, and future scalability.